Safe African Safaris

 Staying Safe On Safari

-The key to staying safe while you are out on safari in national parks is to always listen to your guides.
+The key to a safe African safari is to always listen to your guides while you are out in national parks.
 Particularly if you are traveling with an established safari company, like Gondwana Ecotours, your guides are local experts with a vast amount of knowledge, such as the Conservationist Gorilla Trackers we work with on our Gorilla Trekking Safari in Rwanda and Uganda

 If you are camping in the bush, like on our Camping Safari, make sure to zip up your tent at night, and don‘t take food to your tent or leave anything outside your tent.
 However, even if you are on a Lodge Safari, it’s important not to walk around at night.